fairdataihub/FAIRshare-Docs/docs/manage-app-settings/overview.md

 # Overview

 Some settings for the FAIRshare application can be managed here.
-This section will be constantly updated with new features and improvements that you will be able to control.
+This section will be constantly updated with new features and improvements that you will be able to control so be sure to check back often.

 ![](./images/overview.png)